Prince of Wales Rink

-The Prince of Wales Skating Rink, more commonly known as the Prince's Rink, was a domed wooden ice arena located on Factory Lane in St. John's, Newfoundland and Labrador, Canada, that operated for over 42 years.
-It was named in honour of Edward, the Prince of Wales and the eldest son of Queen Victoria.
-The historic Prince's Rink hosted the first thirty-eight St. John's senior hockey league championships (Boyle Trophy) and the first seven all-Newfoundland hockey championships (Herder Memorial Trophy) before the building was destroyed by fire on November 28, 1941.
+The Prince of Wales' Skating Rink, later known as The Prince's Rink and then The Arena, was a domed wooden structure ice arena located on Factory Lane in St. John's, Newfoundland and Labrador, Canada, that operated for over 42 years.
+It was named in honour of Edward VII, the Prince of Wales and the eldest son of Queen Victoria.
+The historic Prince's Rink was a major center for skating, hockey, boxing, wrestling and other sports.
+The Arena hosted the first thirty-eight St. John's senior hockey league championships (Boyle Trophy) and the first seven all-Newfoundland hockey championships (Herder Memorial Trophy) before the building was destroyed by fire on November 28, 1941.

-Construction
+History

-On December 11, 1898 the foundation for the rink was laid near the old Newfoundland Railway terminus at Fort William on the west side of Factory Lane between Plymouth Road and Forest Road (sandwich between curling rink and Queen's College).
-The land was previously owned by the Reid Newfoundland Railway.
+On December 11, 1898, the foundation for the rink was laid near the old Newfoundland Railway terminus at Fort William on the west side of Factory Lane between Plymouth Road and Forest Road (sandwich between curling rink and Queen's College) on land previously owned by the Reid Newfoundland Railway.
+The cornerstone was laid on December 15.
 Robert G. Reid Sr. deeded the land in exchange for shares of equal value in the new rink management company.
 The Rink followed the size and design of the Montagnard Rink built in 1898 at Montreal.
 Two Reid Railway engineers, Fred Angel and W.H.
 Murray, drew up the plans for the new rink.
 The wooden structure was built by Campbell and Company and Horwood Lumber Company and was completed in less than two months.
 Planks recovered from a ship wreck were steamed, curved and bolted to form the dome roof.